Corneliu Cotogoi

-Corneliu Cotogoi (born 23 June 2001) is a Moldovan footballer who plays as a midfielder for FC Petrocub Hîncești.
+Corneliu Cotogoi (born 23 June 2001) is a Moldovan professional footballer who plays as a midfielder for Liga II club 1599 Șelimbăr.

 Club career

 Cotogoi made his professional debut for Dacia Buiucani in the Moldovan National Division on 5 July 2020, starting against Zimbru Chișinău.
 The away match finished as a 1–0 win.
+In 2021 he joined Petrocub Hîncești with which he won the Moldovan Double in the 2023–2024 season.
+He scored 6 goals and assisted 6 in 89 appearances for the club.
+After his contract expired, Cotogoi joined the Liga II club Șelimbăr in September 2024.

 International career

 Cotogoi made his international debut for Moldova on 31 March 2021 in a 2022 FIFA World Cup qualification match against Israel, which finished as a 4–1 home loss.